-The Japanese Tea Garden San Francisco is in Golden Gate Park, and is the oldest public garden in the U.S.
+The Japanese Tea Garden San Francisco, is the oldest public garden in the U.S.

 The Japanese Tea Garden was originally constructed as an exhibit at the 1894 World Fair, then relocated to a permanent garden by landscape designer Makoto Hagiwara.
 Hagiwara lived there with his family from 1895 to 1942, but was sent to a Japanese Internment Camp during WWII and was never allowed to return to the garden.